gregorhd/mapcompare/README.md

-The figure below expands on [VanderPlas (2017)]( https://www.youtube.com/watch?v=FytuB8nFHPQ), highlighting long-listed packages or libraries with geospatial functionalities (find an interactive mind map of this figure [here]( https://www.mindomo.com/mindmap/d932a80b26bc4cc59d0729ccb6a01a2b)).
+The figure below expands on [VanderPlas (2017)]( https://www.youtube.com/watch?v=FytuB8nFHPQ), highlighting long-listed packages or libraries with geospatial functionalities (find an interactive mind map of this figure to view or to copy and edit [here]( https://www.mindomo.com/mindmap/d932a80b26bc4cc59d0729ccb6a01a2b)).